 How to Make Pork Kabobs

 Making this pork kabobs recipe is relatively easy.
-It is a combo of Salt, Pepper, Garlic Powder, Paprika, Oregano, Seasoned Salt, Oregano, Italian Seasoning, Olive Oil and Wine.
+It is a combo of Salt, Pepper, Garlic Powder, Paprika, Oregano, Seasoned Salt, Oregano, Italian Seasoning, Olive Oil, and Wine.
 This is mixed together to form kind of a paste.
-This makes up the pork marinade.
+This makes up the pork marinade to marinate pork.

 Marinade for Pork Kabobs